Art Therapy in Somers Point, NJ

 Jennifer leans on her training as a board-certified and state-licensed Art Therapist to create a safe space for individuals to explore and process their emotions.
 What truly sets Jennifer apart is her innate ability to connect with your inner world, allowing you to feel completely seen and heard.
 She offers direct guidance with a unique blend of clarity and warmth.
 As a senior clinician, she has expertise in working with children and families, as well as couples.
 Jennifer is also a clinical supervisor at GIA, guiding and supporting other therapists in developing their craft.

-Rachael is a highly trained senior clinician who specializes in helping teens and adults work through life transitions and complex challenges.
+Rachael is a highly trained senior clinician specializing in helping teens and adults navigate life transitions and complex challenges.
 With advanced training in EMDR, DBT, play therapy, and sand tray therapy, she creatively blends approaches to meet each client's unique needs.
 Her expertise includes trauma and eating disorders, and she has a particular knack for working with teens.
 To learn a little more about Rachael, check out her podcast, Through Think And Thin: Discussions About Disordered Eating.

 Between Jennifer, Rachael, and our entire team of therapists, we’re confident we can design a treatment plan that fits your family's unique needs and challenges.
 Our combined expertise allows us to provide meaningful, collaborative care and a supportive environment where art becomes a powerful tool for lasting change.